Hitachi Data Systems helps WA-based Synergy update enterprise infrastructure

 Synergy has chosen Hitachi Data Systems to provide an enterprise infrastructure to meet the highest levels of data protection, disaster recovery and business continuity.

 Western Australia’s largest provider of gas and electricity, Synergy has one million residential, business and industrial customers in Western Australia.

-Following the merger with the state’s generator, Verve Energy, Synergy consolidated from four data centres into two with new providers.
-The data centre redesign and migration presented the opportunity to design and deploy a new IT infrastructure for the new facilities.
+Following the merger with the state’s generator, Verve Energy, Synergy consolidated from four data centers into two with new providers.
+The data center redesign and migration presented the opportunity to design and deploy a new IT infrastructure for the new facilities.

 Synergy ICT Project Services Manager Matt Tranter, says hot data replication was a key feature for them as it renders traditional backup redundant.

 “The new design negates the need to schedule regular downtime for applications and infrastructure testing, which brings further efficiencies and benefits,” he explains.

 Synergy selected Hitachi Virtual Storage Platform G600 (VSP G600) and Hitachi NAS (HNAS).